Uploaded image for project: 'Lustre'

 The actual parity generation will be done with the lfs mirror resync tool in userspace.
 The Lustre client will do normal reads from the RAID-0 data component, unless there is an OST failure or other error reading from a data stripe.
 Add support for data reconstruction from the data and parity components, leveraging existing functionality for reading mirrored files.

 To avoid losing redundancy on erasure-coded files that are modified, the Mirrored File Writes functionality could be used during writes to such files.
-Changes would be merged into the erasure coded component after the file is closed, using the Phase 1 ChangeLog consumer, and then the mirror component can be dropped.
+So the data mirroring provides redundancy, then changes would be merged into the erasure coded component after the file is closed, using the Phase 1 ChangeLog consumer, and then the mirror component can be dropped.

 External Components